 Passata (Fresh Tomato Sauce)

-If you grow your own tomatoes and the middle of August you have a glut – I always make a batch of this delicious, thick tasty sauce which then is ladelled into clean 300ml cream containers and frozen.
+If you grow your own tomatoes and the middle of August you have a glut – I always make a batch of this delicious, thick tasty sauce which then is ladelled into clean 300ml plastic cream containers and frozen or bottled into glass jars.
 This is then used as a base for pizzas, Bolognese, lasagne, moussaka or any recipe that calls for a tin of tomatoes.

 Start by skinning the tomatoes which seems a bit tedious with so many tomatoes but it is worth it because the skins are tough and refuse to break down.
 Slit each tomato at its base with a sharp knife.
 Do this twice making a cross.
 Place the tomatoes in a large bowl then pour boiling water over.
 Leave for about 2-3 minutes then pour off the water.
 When the tomatoes are cool enough to hand – starting at the base of the tomato where you have made the cross, carefully peel off the skins.
 They should come off easily especially if the tomatoes are really ripe.